 If you are unable to segregate networks in a shared/multi office environment, please mention this and state that devices will be reliant upon each computer’s personal firewall.

-If home routers are company supplied, then we do need to know the make and model.
+If home routers are company supplied, then we require the make and model.

-However, if any home devices access organisation data via a VPN application on the computer that “tunnels” through the router – then we do not need to know the make and model of the home router.
+However, if any home devices access organisation data via a VPN application on the computer that “tunnels” through the router or the host-based firewall is fully compliant with all questions in sectio A4 – then we do not need to know the make and model of the home router.

 If the company has configured home users with a site-to-site VPN (where the home router itself is instigating the VPN connection) then the make and model would need to be given.